hsinyichiu102/vertx-Coroutine-kotlin/README.md

 # Vertx Coroutine Kotlin

+test：
-A test to swap the JDBC to MongoDB written by Kotlin.
+1. to swap the JDBC to MongoDB written by Kotlin.
+2. add two route API : router.put("/movie/:id"), router.delete("/movie/:id")

 All the enviornment were refered from https://github.com/vert-x3/vertx-examples/tree/4.x/kotlin-examples/coroutines

 ## establish the connection with MongoDB